Michele Renouf: Personal life

-Her first marriage in January 1970 was to Daniel Ivan-Zadeh, a consultant psychiatrist and psychoanalyst, and descendant of Russian nobility whose family had fled from the collapsing Russian Empire during the Bolshevik October Revolution in 1917, changing their surname on arrival in Persia.
+Mainwaring's first marriage in January 1970 was to Daniel Ivan-Zadeh, a consultant psychiatrist and psychoanalyst who claimed to be a descendant of Russian nobility whose family had fled from the collapsing Russian Empire during the Bolshevik October Revolution in 1917, changing their surname on arrival in Persia.
 Mainwaring claimed that she had adopted his mother's family title of Countess Griaznoff (a name also spelled Griaznov or Gryaznov) only for the purposes of charity fundraising.

-During the 1970s and 1980s, her charity related endeavours (which included aiding Russian refugees) regularly appeared in society publications such as Tatler and the Court Circular, including numerous events under Royal patronage.
-At this time she was recruited to the Ladies Committee of the European-Atlantic Group (after more than twenty years service she was ousted in 2000 after the Group's founder, Elma Dangerfield, objected to Renouf inviting David Irving as her guest to an E-AG dinner).
+During the 1970s and 1980s, her charity related endeavours (which included aiding Russian refugees) regularly appeared in society publications such as Tatler and the Court Circular.
+At this time she was recruited to the Ladies Committee of the European-Atlantic Group but later removed in 2000 after the Group's founder, Elma Dangerfield, objected to Renouf inviting David Irving as her guest to an E-AG dinner.

-Renouf claimed her first husband, Daniel Ivan-Zadeh, to have been of Russian nobility.
+Renouf claimed her first husband, Daniel Ivan-Zadeh, was from the Russian nobility.
 The Australian reports:

 Ivan-Zadeh had always been plain "Mr" or "Doctor" but Renouf says the family had once claimed a title through his great-uncle, so she began styling herself as Countess Griaznoff "for my charity work".
 No such title exists in the major lists of European noble families such as the Almanach de Gotha or Burke’s Royal Families of the World.

-According to Renouf, this was 'media spin' and ignored the fact that, as Wikipedia's entry on the Almanach de Gotha points out, "most princely families of the Russian Empire were not included in the Gotha at all" and the Gotha is renowned for its "condescending attitude towards Eastern European nobility and royalty".
-The notorious anomalies of the Almanach de Gotha's position on Russia are discussed by Nicholas Romanov, Prince of Russia.
+According to Renouf, this was 'media spin' and ignored the fact that "most princely families of the Russian Empire were not included in the Gotha at all" and the Gotha is renowned for its "condescending attitude towards Eastern European nobility and royalty".

-The Griaznoff family was well known in Russian court circles for several centuries, since the time of Ivan the Terrible.
-The assassination of General Griaznoff in January 1906 was one of the most celebrated successes of a Russian revolutionary gang which included the young Joseph Stalin.
-In 1921 it became the subject of the first Soviet Georgian historical film, directed by Ivan Perestiani, The Murder of General Gryaznov (1921).

-Her first marriage ended in a 1990 divorce, and in 1991 she married New Zealander Francis Renouf, a merchant banker and former POW in a German camp, who had worked alongside Hermann Abs of the Deutsche Bank to reconstruct Germany's postwar banking system.
-At the time of the wedding, Sir Francis was seventy-two years old and his wife forty-four years of age.
+Her first marriage ended in divorce in 1990, and in 1991 she married New Zealander Francis Renouf, a merchant banker and former POW.
+At the time of their wedding, Sir Francis was twenty-eight years older than his forty-four year old wife.